Installation

 Only SIP devices can be used for two-way communication.

-Go to Contact list > Contacts.
+Go to Communication > Recipients > Contacts.

 Click Add contact.

-- Create a group of VAPIX contacts:
+- Create a group of VAPIX recipients:

-Go to Contact list > Groups.
+Go to Communication > Recipients > Groups.

 Configure buttons, folders and pages